You Win, I Lose

-"You Win, I Lose" is a song by Supertramp.
+"You Win, I Lose" is a song by the British rock band Supertramp.
 It is the second track on their tenth studio album Some Things Never Change.
-"You Win, I Lose" would also appear on Supertramp's 2005 compilation album Retrospectacle – The Supertramp Anthology.
+"You Win, I Lose" also appears on Supertramp's 2005 compilation album Retrospectacle – The Supertramp Anthology.

 Overview

-The music video for "You Win, I Lose" was directed by David Hogan and stars Anna Nicole Smith.
+The music video for "You Win, I Lose" was directed by David Hogan and stars Anna Nicole Smith and Udo Kier.